 Tingey’s book also includes the postcard above, with a “publicity stamp” as part of the address.
 The addressee was G. Forster, a dentist who used a photostamp to publicize his practice, and also a cousin of Reginald Bray, the above-noted Englishman who delighted in sending cryptic postcards.
 At this time, photostamps were also popular in Germany.

-Other sources of early mail art include:
+Other sources of early (and contemporary) mail art include:

 - British Pictorial Envelopes of the 19th Century (1984) by Ritchie Bodily, Chris Jarvis & Charles Hahn